meisamnazari/Rize-assignment/README.md

 # Rize Front End Engineering Challenge

-Welcome Candidate and thank you for taking the time to complete the DailyPay take-home challenge for our senior frontend engineer position
+Welcome Candidate and thank you for taking the time to complete the take-home challenge for our senior frontend engineer position

 You will have 2 days to complete the assignment.
 Once you have completed your solution, please reply with a link to a github repository and instructions on how to install / run the application